Full Day Tour

 - We ask all our passengers to be respectful to all the wildlife, and in particular the ponies that should be viewed at a safe distance.
 It is also really important never to feed or pet the ponies, as this can cause them great harm through altering their natural diet and behaviour.

-- Perhaps enjoy an afternoon cream tea in one of Burley’s tea rooms.
+- Perhaps enjoy a cream tea in one of Burley’s tea rooms.

 We pick up from many hotels and language schools in the Poole – Bournemouth – Christchurch area as well as from a number of convenient landmarks shown on this map.
 The following list indicates the approximate time the bus will be picking up in each area.
 When you book you will be presented with a full range of pick up options and your booking confirmation will indicate where you need to be and when to meet your guide.